-Long-Term Academic/Co-op Planning
+Long-Term Academic Planning

 Like all Northeastern students, N.U.in students create their own unique academic path, including co-op experiences, with most graduating in either four or five years.
-When you start your college career with N.U.in, you will still have all the same options as students beginning in Boston in the fall and will be able to tailor your journey to graduation.
-If you are particularly interested in a four-year model, you may want to explore the option of NUterm, a summer semester of classes for rising sophomores at Northeastern.
+When you start your college career with The N.U.in Program, you will still have all the same options as students beginning in Boston in the fall and will be able to tailor your journey to graduation.